gsscoder/facebook-snooper/README.md

 - Please respect people's privacy and use it ethically.

 ### Notes
+- This is a pre-release, since it's under development API can change until stable version.
 - There is no guarantee that will work if scraped pages change too much.